florentLutz/FAST-OAD-CS23-HE/README.md

-This repository was created to contain the files created for the thesis *Optimization of an aircraft design problem for hybrid-electric configurations under manufacturing and certification constraints*
+This repository was created to contain the files created for the thesis *Optimization of an aircraft design problem for hybrid-electric configurations under manufacturing and certification constraints* and *Intégration de la discipline de gestion thermique dans la conception conceptuelle et préliminaire de nouvelles configurations d'avions*

 Install
 -------